Olafcio1/jani/README.md

 # JANI
 JANI is a programming language dedicated to creating malware.
-It includes hundreds of built-in commands compatible with 3 market OS-es, to exploit the victim whatever happens.
+It includes hundreds of built-in commands compatible with Windows, to exploit the victim whatever happens.

 ## Motivation
 - I was bored